Defective Drug & Pharmaceutical Litigation Lawyer

 - Accutane: It has long been known that this powerful acne medication can cause liver damage and birth defects, but it has only become apparent in recent years that teenagers on Accutane can suffer psychiatric distress, depression and suicidal thoughts.

 - Cipro: Cipro (Ciprofloxacin), along with others in the same class of antibiotics - fluoroquinolones, is often used to treat respiratory and urinary tract infections.
 However, use of fluoroquinolones has been accompanied by an increased risk of tendinitis and tendon rupture, especially in those who are over 60 or who already have tendon inflammation.
-The likelyhood increases if the patient is on concomitant steroid therapy or has received an organ transplant.
+The likelihood increases if the patient is on concomitant steroid therapy or has received an organ transplant.
 The huge influx of tendon rupture reports after taking Cipro pushed the FDA to demand that all fluoroquinolones carry "black box warning" on the packaging about the dangers of tendon ruptures while taking the medicine.

 - Levaquin: Levaquin, like Ciprofloxacin, is another drug in the fluoroquinolones family.
 Levaquin also increases the risk of tendinitis and tendon rupture, especially in the achilles tendon.
-Levaquin has also led to a disorder called "Stevens-Johnson Syndrome," a skin disorder that originially starts with flu-like symptoms, but develops into rashes and blisters when cell death leads to the separation of the epidermis and the dermis skin layers.
+Levaquin has also led to a disorder called "Stevens-Johnson Syndrome," a skin disorder that originally starts with flu-like symptoms, but develops into rashes and blisters when cell death leads to the separation of the epidermis and the dermis skin layers.

 - Plavix: Plavix prevents the platelets in the blood from clotting and is usually prescribed to patients who have had a recent heart attack or stroke, to prevent their blood from coagulating and causing more health issues.
-Unfortunatly, taking Plavix comes with an increased risk of gastrointestinal and cerebral hemorrhaging, both of which can be life threatening.
-Plavix also increases the risk of Thrombotic Thrombocytopenic Purpura, a disorder where microscopic blood clots form and damage internal organs, often leading to neurologic symptoms and kidney failure at the worst.
+Unfortunately, taking Plavix comes with an increased risk of gastrointestinal and cerebral hemorrhaging, both of which can be life threatening.
+Plavix also increases the risk of Thrombotic Thrombocytopenic Purpura, a disorder where microscopic blood clots form and damage internal organs, often leading to neurological symptoms and kidney failure at the worst.

 - Reglan: Reglan (Metoclopramide) is prescribed to treat heartburn when other heartburn medications haven't worked.
 It does this by increasing muscle contractions in the digestive tract, which then helps the stomach empty into the intestines, thereby preventing stomach acid from regurgitating into the esophagus.
 Reglan also has a potential side effect of causing Tadrive Dyskinesia disorder - a neurological disorder that causes repetitive involuntary movements like eye twitching or sticking the tongue out, as well as rapid arm or leg movement.
 In some cases, these symptoms persist indefinitely after Reglan use is discontinued.